holepunchto/bare/README.md

 $ npx bare-dev vendor sync
 ```

 You should repeat this whenever the vendored dependencies are updated.
+The vendored dependencies also include npm dependencies of their own, so make sure to `npm install` again as well.
 Then, configure the build tree before performing the first build:

 ```sh
 $ npx bare-dev configure [--debug]